 - Traditional silicone implants are softer, more natural, behave more like a natural breast, and have less rippling than their saline counterparts.

 - These implants are excellent choices for patients who possess enough native breast tissue to camouflage the implant.
-This is the most frequent choice of the implant in our practice.
+This is the most frequent choice of implant in our practice.

 - Soft Touch Implants